hackle/blogger/src/raw/lens-for-reducer.md

 ```

-I say "usual" because implementations vary, there are different styles with much more ceremony, such as union `Action` types, enum as tags for `Action` etc. I picked the above for its lack of ceremony (largely due to representing `Action` as class and use of `instanceof`) as well as distraction from the topic at hand.
+I say "usual" because implementations vary, there are different styles with much more ceremony, such as union `Action` types, enum as tags for `Action` etc. I picked the above for its lack of ceremony (largely due to representing `Action` as class and use of `instanceof`) or distraction from the topic at hand.

 While I can't say I am a big fan of the whole Redux fetish, if I have to use it then I wouldn't mind writing a `reducer` as the one above.